jmquigley/quill-markup/README.md

 Once the module is created in Quill the instance can be retrieved.
 This instance is then used to interact with the contents of the editor.
 The example code above shows how to use `getModule` to retrieve this instance.

 - `.editor` - a property reference to the editor DOM node.
+- `.editorKey` - the string name of the id selector where this editor instance resides in the DOM.
 - `.fonts` - an array of all fonts that can be used by this editor.
 The module will attempt to detect all available fonts from the browser environment.
 - `.highlights` - an array of all fenced code region highlight color schemes.
 One of these values can be sent to the `setHighlight()` call to change the current highlight mode.
 - `.opts` - the options that were used when the module was created or changed by `.set`.
 This is an object that contains all of the attributes listed above.